Ulcer Care & Treatment | Center for Foot Care

 Skin Grafting

-In severe cases, where the ulcer does not heal with conservative measures, skin grafting may be performed.
+In severe cases, where the ulcer does not heal with conservative measures, split-thickness skin grafting may be performed.
 This involves transplanting healthy skin to the ulcer site to facilitate healing.

 Prevention and Self-Care